 The combined approach to the Lamb metaphor in Revelation appears to compensate for the deficiencies of either approach taken on its own.
 Allusions to atonement for sin (Isa 53, 4-12), to the justification of the many (Isa 53,11b) and the eventual post-mortem vindication (Isa 53,10b.12) of the servant in Isaiah 53 account for analogous features in Revelation, while the Passover passages (esp.
 Exod 12) form the background to the exodus typology in the text.
-Beale, who recommends the combined approach, explains its strengths in the following way: "There are two different proposals for the background of the "slain Lamb."
+Beale, who recommends the combined approach, explains its strengths in the following way:

+"There are two different proposals for the background of the "slain Lamb."
 Some prefer to see it as a reference to the OT Passover lamb, while others favor Isa.
 53:7: "he was led as a sheep to the slaughter" (cf. Isa.
 53:8ff.).
-However, neither should be excluded, since both have in common with the metaphorical picture in Rev. 5:6 the central function and significance of the sacrifice of a lamb, which accomplishes redemption and victory for God's people.
-The Isaiah 53 background especially highlights the atoning aspect of the lamb's sacrificial death...".26 the alternatives of leavened and unleavened bread."
-It is uncertain whether 'the precious blood' (...) of Jesus in 1Pet 1,19 refers to his blood as that of the Passover lamb, because nowhere does 1Peter refer to Exod 12, and the expression 'lamb without blemish or spot' can more easily be related to the stipulations concerning the quality of the lambs required for the Tamid offering in Num 28,3 and Ezek 46,13 than with Exod 12,5, where the Septuagint translates the Hebrew word $\pi \alpha \alpha \alpha$ more and not with $\alpha \mu \omega \mu \omega \alpha$ " (our translation).23 Stuhlmacher, "Das Lamm Gottes", 530-31 (our translation).
-For the apotropaic function (i.e., designed to avert or turn aside evil) of the Passover sacrifice, see Baruch M.Bokser's article "Unleavened Bread and Passover, Feasts of", in ABD, 6.
+However, neither should be

+24 Peter Stuhlmacher, "Das Lamm Gottes: eine Skizze" in Festschrift für Martin Hengel (3 vols, Tübingen: Mohr Siebeck, 1996), vol. III, 531 (our translation).
+He continues: "In John 1,29.36 there is emphasis on the representative bearing, or carrying away, of the sins of the world (according to Isa 53,4.11-12).
+John 19,36 only refers to Exod 12,46.
+In 1Cor 5,7, "the phrase 'for indeed our passover was sacrificed' is less concerned soteriologically with sacrificial expiation (...), than christologically with the reasoning behind the slaughter of Christ (...) as the Passover Lamb and the attitude of the Corinthian community represented metaphorically by the alternatives of leavened and unleavened bread."
+It is uncertain whether 'the precious blood' (...) of Jesus in 1Pet 1,19 refers to his blood as that of the Passover lamb, because nowhere does 1Peter refer to Exod 12, and the expression 'lamb without blemish or spot' can more easily be related to the stipulations concerning the quality of the lambs required for the Tamid offering in Num 28,3 and Ezek 46,13 than with Exod 12,5, where the Septuagint translates the Hebrew word אולים with τέλειος and not with αμωμος" (our translation).

+5 Stuhlmacher, "Das Lamm Gottes", 530-31 (our translation).
+For the apotropaic function (i.e., designed to avert or turn aside evil) of the Passover sacrifice, see Baruch M.Bokser's article "Unleavened Bread and Passover, Feasts of', in ABD, 6.
 756-7.

-However, not all scholars are satisfied with this approach either, no doubt sensing that it still does not fully explain the Lamb metaphor in Revelation.
-As a result, they seem to have given

-24 See note 16 above.
+26 See note 18 above.

-25 Prigent, The Apocalypse of St. John, 43; elsewhere he writes: "The majority of commentators stop here by proposing that we see in the apocalyptic Lamb the result of a cross between the Passover lamb and the servant-lamb" (The Apocalypse of St. John, 250).
+27 Prigent, The Apocalypse of St. John, 43; elsewhere he writes: "The majority of commentators stop here by proposing that we see in the apocalyptic Lamb the result of a cross between the Passover lamb and the servant-lamb" (The Apocalypse of St. John, 250).